raysan5/rres/README.md

 Considerations:

- - rres files are limited by design to a maximum of 65535 resource chunks, in case more resources need to be packed is recommended to create multiple rres files.
+ - `rres` files are limited by design to a **maximum of 65535 resource chunks**, in case more resources need to be packed is recommended to create multiple `rres` files.
- - rres files use 32 bit offsets to address the different resource chunks, consequently, no more than ~4GB of data can be addressed, please keep the rres files smaller than 4GB.
-In case of more space required to package resources, create multiple rres files.
+ - `rres` files use 32 bit offsets to address the different resource chunks, consequently, **no more than ~4GB of data can be addressed**, please keep the `rres` files smaller than **4GB**.
+In case of more space required to package resources, create multiple `rres` files.
- - Central directory is just another resource chunk, it can be present in the file or not.
-It's recommended to be the ast chunk in the file.
+ - Central Directory is just another resource chunk, **Central Directory can be present in the file or not**.
+It's recommended to be placed as the last chunk in the file if a custom `rres` packer is implemented.
 More info on `rresCentralDir` section.

 ## rres resource chunk: `rresResourceChunk`

-rres file contains a number of resource chunks.
+`rres` file contains a number of resource chunks.
 Every resource chunk represents a self-contained pack of data.
-Resource chunks are generated from input files on rres file creation by the rres packer tool; depending on the file extension, the rres packer tool extracts the required data from the file and generates one or more resource chunks.
+Resource chunks are generated from input files on `rres` file creation by the `rres` packer tool; depending on the file extension, the `rres` packer tool extracts the required data from the file and generates one or more resource chunks.
 For example, for an image file, a resource chunk of `type` `RRES_DATA_IMAGE` is generated containing only the pixel data of the image and the required properties to read that data back from the resource file.

-It's important to note that one input file could generate several resource chunks when the rres file is created.
-For example, a .ttf input file could generate an `RRES_DATA_IMAGE` resource chunk plus a `RRES_DATA_GLYPH_INFO` resource chunk; it's also possible to just pack the file as a plain `RRES_DATA_RAW` resource chunk type, in that case the input file is not processed, just packed as raw data.
+It's important to note that one input file could generate several resource chunks when the `rres` file is created.
+For example, a `.ttf` input file could generate an `RRES_DATA_IMAGE` resource chunk plus a `RRES_DATA_GLYPH_INFO` resource chunk; it's also possible to just pack the file as a plain `RRES_DATA_RAW` resource chunk type, in that case the input file is not processed, just packed as raw data.

-On rres creation, rres packer could create an additional resource chunk of type `RRES_DATA_DIRECTORY` containing data about the processed input files.
+On `rres` creation, `rres` packer could create an additional resource chunk of type `RRES_DATA_DIRECTORY` containing data about the processed input files.
 It could be useful in some cases, for example to relate the input filename directly to the generated resource(s) id and also to extract the data in a similar file structure to the original input one.

 Every resource chunk is divided in two part: `rresResourceInfoHeader` + `rresResourceData`.